zoedsoupe/peri/README.md

-# Peri
+# Peri - Schema Validation Library for Elixir

+## General Description

 Peri is a schema validation library for Elixir, inspired by Clojure's Plumatic Schema.
-It focuses on validating raw maps and supports nested schemas and optional fields.
-With Peri, you can define schemas and validate data structures in a concise and readable manner.
+It allows developers to define schemas for validating various data structures, supporting nested schemas, optional fields, and custom validation types.
+Peri aims to provide an intuitive and flexible way to ensure data integrity in Elixir applications.

 ## Features

-- Define schemas using a simple and intuitive syntax.
+- Simple and intuitive syntax for defining schemas.
-- Validate data structures against schemas.
+- Validation of data structures against schemas.
-- Support for nested schemas.
+- Support for nested, composable, and recursive schemas.
 - Optional and required fields.
+- Comprehensive error handling with detailed messages.
+- Flexible validation types, including custom and conditional validations.

 ## Installation